scipion-em/docs/docs/facilities/facilities-API-demo.rst

 an extension for this parameter, indicating that it will be gotten in the running time.

-If you decided to `launch protocols as soon as they are created
-<facilities-API-demo#registering-protocols>`_, then a direct
-assignation is possible as long as the object is ready
+If you decided to launch protocols as soon as they are created when `adding protocols to the project`_, then a direct assignation is possible as long as the object is ready

 .. code-block:: python